Russet Burbank: Botanical features

 The Russet Burbank plants are medium-sized with stems with a medium thickness that are prominently angled.
 The leaves of this variety are medium-sized with large terminal and primary leaflets.
 The plant's flowers are medium-sized with dark green buds that drop readily.
 The variety has large, long tubers that are cylindrical or slightly flat.
 There are numerous eyes on the potato that are evenly distributed, and the sprouts are brownish-purple.

 Storage

 The Russet Burbank variety stores very well for long periods.
 It can be stored at 7 °C (44.6 °F) for up to five months without the need to apply gasses that inhibit sprouting.
 One issue that can occur while in storage is an internal black spot, also known as IBS.
 Also, if the potatoes are harvested too early, there could be a skinning issue.

 Disease resistance

 Russet Burbank is highly resistant to black leg.
 It is moderately resistant to common scab and fusarium dry rot (Fusarium oxysporum and F. sambucinum).
 It is susceptible to fusarium dry rot (F. coeruleum), late blight (Phytophthora infestans), leaf roll, seed-piece decay, tuber net necrosis, verticillium wilt, PVX and PVY.
+Genetically modified potatoes can be resistant to the Colorado Potato Beetle.